-• Louis Blanc.
+Louis Blanc.

-Free-Masonry was very active and vigorous through all of Europe.
-Working in secret, like the Cyclops in the forges of Vulcan, it fashioned those thunderous bolts, which shivered the foundations of the throne, and sent despotism howling to its den of darkness.
+For the few years preceding the French Revolution, Freemasonry was very active and vigorous through all of Europe.
+Working in secret, like the Cyclops in the forges of Vulcan, it fashioned those thunderous bolts which sent despotism howling to its den of darkness.
 It contributed largely to the social improvement of our race, and to the establishment of civil liberty, besides making men more social, more humane, more benevolent, and more fraternal.